Businesses often compare social media packages and retainers as if one is modern and the other is outdated. That frame is too simple.

 If the workload changes regularly and needs broader decision-making support, a custom retainer usually fits better.

-The key is to match the commercial model to the actual work rather than forcing the work into a cheaper-looking structure that quickly becomes limiting.
+The key is to match the commercial model to the actual work.
+A cheaper-looking structure can become limiting when the scope keeps changing.

 FAQs